Homological shifts of powers a complementary edge ideal: Projective dimension functions

 Since \( u = x_i x_j u_2 \cdots u_s \), we deduce \( v = x_k x_j u_2 \cdots u_s \) for some \( k \in [n] \).
 As \( \gamma > \beta \), it follows that \( u > v \), which in turn implies \( i < k \).
 It follows directly that \( x_k x_j \in (I(G)^s : u_2 \cdots u_s) \).
 By Theorem~\ref{AB}, either \( \{j, k\} \in E(G) \) or \( j \) is even-connected to \( k \) with respect to the \( (s-1) \)-fold product \( u_2 \cdots u_s \).

 Conversely, suppose there exists \( k \in [n] \) such that \( k > i \), and either \( \{j, k\} \in E(G) \) or \( j \) is even-connected to \( k \) with respect to the \( (s-1) \)-fold product \( u_2 \cdots u_s \).
 Then \( x_k x_j \in (I(G)^s : u_2 \cdots u_s) \).
-Let \( v = x_k x_j u_2 \cdots u_s \) and \( \gamma = \alpha^s / v \).
+Let \( v := x_k x_j u_2 \cdots u_s \) and \( \gamma:= \alpha^s / v \).
 It follows that \( \gamma > \beta \) and \( \gamma \in \mathcal{G}(I_c(G)^s) \).
 Moreover, \( \gamma : \beta = (x_i) \), which implies \( i \in \mathrm{set}(\beta) \). \end{proof}

 By \cite[Propositions 4.3, 4.5]{FM3}, if $G$ is a connected graph, then the maximal value of $\mathrm{pd}(I_c(G)^s)$ for $s\geq 1$ is $n-1$ if $G$ is non-bipartite, and $n-2$ if $G$ is bipartite.
-(We present an alternative proof for this result in Remark~\ref{reprove}).
 We first determine the projective dimension function of the complementary edge ideal of a cycle.

 \begin{Theorem} Let \( G \) be an even cycle with \( 2m \) vertices.
 Then

 {\em (2)} Let \( G \) be an odd cycle with \( 2m + 1 \) vertices.
 Then

 \end{Theorem}